mirhanu/DisturbanceFeedback/README.md

-# Robust Control Method for Water Distribution Networks (WDNs)
+# A Robust Predictive Control Method  for Pump Scheduling in Water Distribution Networks

 This repository contains the code accompanying the paper **""**.
 The robust control method implemented here is based on the computationally efficient robust optimization technique presented in the paper ["Efficient robust optimization for robust control with constraints"](https://link.springer.com/article/10.1007/s10107-007-0096-6).